The Proximal ID Algorithm: Abstract

 \section{Abstract}

 Unobserved confounding is a fundamental obstacle to establishing valid causal conclusions from observational data.
-Two complementary types of approaches have been developed to address this obstacle.
-An extensive line of work \citep{wright1928tariff,instrumental01angrist,kuroki14measurement} is based on taking advantage of fortuitous external aids (such as the presence of an instrumental variable or other proxy), along with additional assumptions to ensure identification.
-A recent line of work of \emph{proximal causal inference} \citep{miao2018identifying,tchetgen2020introduction} has aimed to provide a novel approach to using proxies to deal with unobserved confounding without relying on stringent parametric assumptions.

-On the other hand, a complete characterization of identifiability of a large class of causal parameters in arbitrary causal models with hidden variables has been developed using the language of graphical models, resulting in the ID algorithm and related extensions \citep{tian02on,shpitser06id,shpitser06idc,huang06do,shpitser18medid}.
-Celebrated special cases of this approach, such as the front-door model \citep{pearl95causal}, are able to obtain non-parametric identification in seemingly counter-intuitive situations when a treatment and an outcome share an arbitrarily complicated unobserved common cause.

-In this paper we aim to develop a synthesis of the proximal and graphical approaches to identification in causal inference to yield the most general identification algorithm in multivariate systems currently known -- the proximal ID algorithm.
-In addition to being able to obtain non-parametric identification in all cases where the ID algorithm succeeds, our approach allows us to systematically exploit proxies to adjust for the presence of unobserved confounders that would have otherwise prevented identification.
+Two complementary types of approaches have been developed to address this obstacle: obtaining identification using fortuitous external aids, such as instrumental variables or proxies, or by means of the ID algorithm, using Markov restrictions on the full data distribution encoded in graphical causal models.
+In this paper we aim to develop a synthesis of the former and latter approaches to identification in causal inference to yield the most general identification algorithm in multivariate systems currently known -- the proximal ID algorithm.
+In addition to being able to obtain nonparametric identification in all cases where the ID algorithm succeeds, our approach allows us to systematically exploit proxies to adjust for the presence of unobserved confounders that would have otherwise prevented identification.
 In addition, we outline a class of estimation strategies for causal parameters identified by our method in an important special case.
-We illustration our approach by simulation studies.
+We illustrate our approach by simulation studies and a data application.